20230043-ux/novofundo/replit.md

   • Added conversation threading for cleaner message organization
   • Improved UX with back navigation between conversation list and individual chats
   • Both admin and user views now use consistent chat interface design
+- July 17, 2025.
+Instant project publication and investment update system:
+  • Implemented sub-100ms response system for all project operations using optimistic updates
+  • Created instant cache invalidation for immediate UI feedback on project creation, editing, and deletion
+  • Added optimistic update mutations that show changes immediately before server confirmation
+  • Enhanced investment value updates with instant UI reflection - no delays or loading states
+  • Optimized ODS pending assignment system with real-time updates every 2 seconds
+  • Created instant removal from pending list when admin assigns ODS to payment proofs
+  • All project publications now appear instantaneously in the interface with aggressive cache-busting
+  • Investment updates reflect immediately in the admin interface with optimistic state management
+  • ODS assignments remove items from pending list instantly with rollback on errors
 ```